franciscozorrilla/metaGEM/README.md

 }
 ```

-Configure the cluster_config.json file by editing the account field in line 3 of the cluster_config.json file.
-The majority of the pipeline will be run through the cluster using the last line in the cluster_config.json file:
+Configure the `cluster_config.json` file by editing the account field (line 3).
+The majority of the pipeline will be run through the cluster using the last line in the `cluster_config.json` file:

 ```
 nohup snakemake all -j 200 -k --cluster-config cluster_config.json -c "sbatch -A {cluster.account} -t {cluster.time} -n {cluster.n} --ntasks {cluster.tasks} --cpus-per-task {cluster.cpusPerTask} --output {cluster.output}" &